-The Respondent shall propose evidence-based and/or promising practices for mental health, and substance abuse treatment and services.
+The Respondent shall propose evidence-based and/or promising practices for mental health and substance abuse treatment and services.

 - a.
 Lists of mental health and substance abuse treatments and programs meeting criteria to classify them as evidence-based or promising are available at websites such as the Substance Abuse and Mental Health Services Administration (SAMHSA) and National Institute on Drug Abuse (NIDA) site. - b.
 See Attachment A-1, Minimum Requirements for Program Operations/Basic Care and Custody Services, F., Mental Health and Substance Abuse Services, for information regarding evidence-based and/or promising mental health and substance abuse treatment services. - 5.
-Behavioral Management System The Respondent shall propose a behavioral management and a positive - reinforcement system that fosters accountability. a.
-The Respondent shall describe how it will incorporate principles and practices related to trauma-informed care into the behavioral management - practices related to trauma-informed care into the behavioral management system.
-See Attachment A-3, References and Definitions, for sites to review. - b.
+Behavioral Management System The Respondent shall propose a behavioral management and a positive reinforcement system that fosters accountability. - a.
+The Respondent shall describe how it will incorporate principles and practices related to trauma-informed care into the behavioral management system.
+See Attachment A-4, References and Definitions, for sites to review. - b.
 The Respondent shall describe how it will ensure that all staff, including subcontractors and volunteers will be fully trained in the implementation of the proposed behavioral management system. - 6.
 Pre-Vocational and Vocational Services